pfrazee/nquery/README.md

 ## Event Listening

 Event registration works like other operations, but it generates a new SSE event-stream resource to send the events.
-The return value, then, is the URI of that event stream.
+The return value, then, is the path of that event stream.

 ```
 // This request